-- Vent and combustion air intake terminations shall be installed as shown in Figures 1 & 2 (page 9) and in accordance with these instructions: - Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.
-Table 12 (page 32) lists the necessary distances from the vent termination to windows and building air intakes. - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
+- Vent and combustion air intake terminations shall be installed as shown in Figure 1, Figure 2, Figure 3, & Figure 4 and in accordance with these instructions: - Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.
+Table 14, (page 37) lists the necessary distances from the vent termination to windows and building air intakes. - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
 A vent terminal must be located at least 3 feet above any forced air inlet located within 10 feet.
 This does not apply to the combustion air inlet of a direct vent (two pipe) appliance.
 In Canada, CSA B149.1 takes precedence over these instructions.
-See Table 14 (page 35). - All minimum clearances (Figure 2) must be maintained to protect building materials from degradation by flue gases.
+See Table 14. - All minimum clearances (Figure 2) must be maintained to protect building materials from degradation by flue gases. - For optimal performance, vent the furnace through a wall that experiences the least exposure to winter winds.